OlivierGeorgeon/osoyoo/docs/Part_2_Easy_to_Read_Python_Control_of_Robot.md

 Let's compile again -- click the green checkmark (verify button) near the left-hand corner of the Arduino IDE main screen.

 The previous secret.h issue seems to be resolved (well.... the compiler did not generate an error message about it).
-But there is another error.

 But.... we got another compilation error:

 "Compilation error: no matching function for call to 'HMC5883L::setOffset(int, int)'"

+-
+-
 --TROUBLESHOOTING  #2 COMPILATION ERRORS--
+-
+-

-Ok.... let's start troubleshooting by looking at the extended compiler messages and error:
+Ok.... let's start troubleshooting by looking at the extended compiler messages and error generated:

 ---------------------------------------------------